cse-sim/cse/doc/src/docs/input-data/importfile.md

 # IMPORTFILE

-IMPORTFILE allows specification of a file from which external data can be accessed using the [import()](#import) and [importStr()](#importstr) functions.
+IMPORTFILE allows specification of a file from which external data can be accessed using the [import()][import] and [importStr()][importstr] functions.
 This allows external values to be referenced in expressions.
 Any number of IMPORTFILEs can be defined and any number of import()/importStr() references can be made to a give IMPORTFILE.

 Import files are text files containing an optional header and comma-separated data fields.
-With the header present, the structure of an import file matches that of an [EXPORT](#export) file.
+With the header present, the structure of an import file matches that of an [EXPORT][export] file.
 This makes it convenient to import unmodified files EXPORTed from prior runs.
 The file structure is as follows (noting that the header in lines 1-4 should not be present when imHeader=NO) --

 <%= csv_table(<<END, :row_header => true)
   Line,      Contents,                            Notes